toyotha/toyota-na/README.md

     ...
 ```
 ## About Authorization
+Currently this package only supports authorization through 3rd party OAuth providers like Google, Facebook, Apple and Azure.
-Toyota OAuth2 service require the redirect_uri to be "com.toyota.oneapp:/oauth2Callback".
+Toyota OAuth2 service require javascript to be executed and redirect to "com.toyota.oneapp:/oauth2Callback".
 we need to mock this app.
 We use PyQt5 to intercept the redirection in this module.
 Qt5 application can not be launched in a server side setup, such as Home Assistant.
 Alternatively, the login can be separated to two steps here: